Kevin D. Becenti (September 17, 1983 – December 19, 2022) - NewsBreak

 Related

-Gerald W. Stout, 95, passed away Thursday, December 22, 2022 at Sage View Care Center in Rock Springs, Wyoming with his daughters at his side.
-He was a long-time resident of Farson, Wyoming coming from Nebraska with his family when he was just three years old.
-Gerald was born July...
+Gerald W. Stout, 95, passed away at Sage View Care Center in Rock Springs, Wyoming with his daughters at his side.
+Cremation will take place; a Graveside Service and Inurnment will be at a later date in the Eden Valley Cemetery.

 sweetwaternow.com